pdoehle/swc-notes/git.md

 - Let's collaborate on a project together.

-- Go to my GitHub page and click on the countries repo.
+- Go to HPCC's GitHub page and click on the countries repo.

 - Any repo that is public can be forked and you can work on your own version.